Exif read/write on HDR images

 I'm the project mentor for our other proposal (to make Exiv2 "Cloud Ready").
 However I'll assign this issue to myself for now, however the intention is to find a volunteer.

 Thank you for suggesting this.
 It's always nice to hear from you.

 #7 Updated by Tobias E. over 2 years ago

 darktable and GIMP support EXIF+XMP in EXR files by using a non-standard tag.
 IPTC could be added the same way, it's just not done at the moment.
 It would be great if this was made into the "standard" way to add metadata to EXR files.

 You can see the sample code here:

 and shared by both the blob type: https://github.com/darktable-org/darktable/blob/master/src/common/imageio_exr.hh

-#9 Updated by Alan Pater about 2 years ago
+#9 Updated by Alan Pater over 2 years ago

 Tobias E. wrote: